 People will only glance at your banner for a few seconds, so you need to get straight to the point.
 Resist the urge to cram too much information onto it.
 Instead, focus on one core message.
 What is the single most important thing you want people to know?
 Lead with a compelling headline that communicates a benefit or an offer, not just your company name.
 For example, instead of “Smith’s Hardware,” try “50% Off All Paint This Weekend.”
 This immediately tells potential customers what’s in it for them.
 Finish with a clear call to action, like “Visit Us Today” or a website address, to guide their next step.

-Choose High-Contrast Colors and Fonts
+Pick High-Contrast Colors and Bold Fonts

 Color is one of the first things that will catch someone’s eye, so use it wisely.
 The right color combination can make your banner pop, while the wrong one can render it invisible.
 The key is contrast.
 Pair a light background with dark text, or a dark background with light text.
 Classic high-contrast combinations like black on yellow, white on red, or yellow on black are effective because they are so easy to read.
 While you should stick to your brand identity, prioritize legibility.
 If your brand colors are low-contrast, like light gray and white, consider adding a dark outline to your text or using a more vibrant, high-contrast version of your brand palette for the banner.